What is Voltage Division? Voltage Divider Example, Circuit

 What is Voltage Division?

 When a voltage is applied across an electrical or electronic circuit having multiple components connected in series, then the voltage drop across those components will be proportional to their resistance and the sum of all the voltage drop will be equal to the applied voltage.
 This is known as Voltage Division or Voltage Divider Rule.
 The voltage divider is also known as a potential divider.
-So, the voltage drop will be maximum across the resistor which having maximum resistance, and the voltage drop will be minimum across the resistor which has minimum resistance.
+So, the voltage drop will be maximum across the resistor which has maximum resistance, and the voltage drop will be minimum across the resistor which has minimum resistance.

 The voltage division rule is applicable for both AC and DC circuits.
 But for AC circuits, impedance(the algebraic sum of inductive reactance and capacitive reactance) also be considered when calculating the voltage drops.
-Also, remember that voltage drop not only happens in a pure series circuit, also happens in combinational circuits also.
+Also, remember that voltage drop not only happens in a pure series circuit but also happens in combinational circuits also.
 Calculation of voltage division is much easier for a pure series circuit than a combinational circuit.

-You can see the effect of voltage division more if the circuit containing pure resistors and is connected to the DC supply.
+You can see the effect of voltage division more if the circuit contains pure resistors and is connected to the DC supply.
 For AC circuits voltage drop depends upon the frequency of the supply.
-So, when calculating the voltage division for AC circuits, frequency, voltage, current all should be considered.
+So, when calculating the voltage division for AC circuits, frequency, voltage, and current all should be considered.

 Read Also:

-Voltage Divider Circuit
+Voltage Divider Circuit Diagram

 Explanation of Voltage Divider Rule